-Therefore, I recommend the covering letter addressed to the Commissioner of Patents with all patent applications from pro se applicants to include these sentences:
+Therefore, I recommend the covering letter addressed to the Commissioner of Patents accompanying patent applications from pro se applicants to include these sentences:

 “Please examine this application in the context of MPEP Section 707.07(j).
 I look forward to working with you in the spirit of this Section of the MPEP.
 If any of my claims need a revision, I look forward to receiving your version of the allowable revised claim.”

-Student patent applications may not result perfect patents sometimes, but it is likely to be better than no patent at all, because even a patent issued to a pro se applicant enables the inventor to license the patent for a royalty, or use it to start a business.
+Student patent applications may not result in 100% perfect patents sometimes, but it is likely to be better than no patent at all, because even a patent issued to a pro se applicant enables the inventor to license the patent for a royalty, or use it to start a business.
 With each patent application, and interaction with the patent examiner, the pro se inventor gets better at preparing future patent applications.
-The textbook used in this class has extensive material to familiarize engineering students with the patenting system and the USPTO.
+The author's book has extensive material to familiarize engineering students with the patenting system and the USPTO.

-My students are encouraged to search the millions of published patents and patent applications on the USPTO website and/or Google Patents, and become educated about patents granted by the USPTO, and become savvy before writing their patent application including the claims for their inventions.
+My students are encouraged to search the millions of published patents and patent applications on the USPTO website and/or Google Patents, and become educated about similar patents granted by the USPTO, and become savvy before writing their patent application including patent claims.